alexfrappier/cancyber_zeek/README.md

 }
 ```

+When installing from Github source you'll need an API key to add to `config.zeek`.
 To find your API key, go to the [tools download page](https://endpoint.cancyber.org/tool.php) and Scroll down to the **Key Revokation** section to grab a recent key.
 API keys are system-generated 64 digit alphanumeric sequence similar to a sha256.

 5. zeekctl deployment